 Jungfraujoch restaurants list includes Aletsch self-serving restaurant, À la carte Restaurant Crystal, Sphinx bar, and Coffee bar.

-- It takes approximately 2 hours 20 minutes to reach Titlis from Zurich and 70 minutes from Lucerne.
+- It takes approximately 2 hours and 20 minutes to reach Titlis from Zurich and 70 minutes from Lucerne.
 On the other hand, it takes just under 4 hours to reach Jungfraujoch from Zurich and 100 minutes from Interlaken Ost.

 - From Titlis, you can see the Rhaetian, Bernese, and Valais Alps.
 From Jungfraujoch, you can see the Bernese Alps and the Aletsch glacier.
 The latter is listed under the UNESCO World Heritage list.